jsbrn/bandcamp-ripper/README.md

 It even embeds metadata and artwork, but you need ffmpeg installed to do this.

+This script is not meant to steal people's creative works, which is why the script only downloads the lossy mp3 previews from Bandcamp.
+It does not attempt to find lossless versions anywhere on the internet.
+If you want lossless music from the artists you enjoy, you should support them by paying for the album.

+This shouldn't be an issue.
+You were already paying for music through Spotify, but because of their abysmal payout rates, you were essentially paying Spotify for the privilege of mooching off your favorite artists.
+A digital album is roughly the price of a month of Spotify, so buy one album a month and replace the old lossy version with your new lossless copy.

+Everyone wins.
+Except Spotify, of course.
+Cry me a river.

 # Setup
 * Request a data download from Spotify, specifically the main one (not the extended history or technical data).
 It comes as a .zip after a few days.
 * Install Python 3
 * pip3 install the imports
-* Install ffmpeg on your system (it has to be accessible from anywhere in a command prompt / terminal)
+* Install ffmpeg on your system (it has to be accessible from anywhere in a command prompt / terminal, so you'll need to edit your PATH variable)

 # Usage